 The US Still Has Some Cards

-The military coup is a wake-up call for the US to act.
-China is now firmly in the saddle in Myanmar.
-The Tatmadaw is finding ferocious resistance on the streets.
+The military coup is a wake-up call for theto act. is now firmly in the saddle in .
+The is finding ferocious resistance on the streets.
 There is another overlooked problem.
 Like many postcolonial states, is a bewildering patchwork of cultural, ethnic and linguistic groups.
 Many of them have been fighting for independence or autonomy for years.

-Despite foreign policy blunders, economic woes and internal division, the US is still the undisputed top dog in the world.
-With the help of its Asian and European allies, Washington can counter China, prevent civil war and restore democracy in Myanmar.
+Despite foreign policy blunders, economic woes and internal division, theis still the undisputed top dog in the world.
+With the help of its Asian and European allies, Washington can counter , prevent civil war and restore democracy in .
 The time has come for to act.

 The views expressed in this article are the author’s own and do not necessarily reflect Fair Observer’s editorial policy.